We extend warm greetings to those who are new to the Guild, and gratitude

 series, died on February

-16, and we dedicated our spring 2020 programming to her memory.
+16, 2020, and we dedicated that year's programming to her memory.
 As Washington

-Post critic Peter Marks noted in a March tribute to playwright Terrence
+Post critic Peter Marks noted a few weeks later in the context of a March 25th tribute to playwright Terrence

 McNally, she mesmerized us with the charisma she brought not only to classic